 - Photos by various photographers posted by Alexander Trabas.

 - Photos by various photographers available from Lightphotos.net.

 - Date unknown.
 Active; focal plane unlisted; quick-flashing white

 light.
 Approx. 5 m (17 ft) post.
 Wikimedia has a 2010 photo (a small portion is shown above), Lightphotos.net has a closeup, and Trabas has a distant view by

 Capt.
-Theo Hinrichs, but the post is not seen in Google's satellite
+Theo Hinrichs, and Google has Marc Crandall's photo sphere, but the post is not seen in Google's satellite